qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_client_support.rst

 architectural limitation).
 Clicking on the layer's legend will open a frame with the legend at full resolution.

-In the print composer, the legend will be integrated at it's original (dowloaded) dimension.
+In the print composer, the legend will be integrated at it's original (downloaded) dimension.
 Resolution of the legend graphic can be set in the item properties under Legend -> WMS LegendGraphic to match your printing requirements